 Issues > Theory

-This task is about adopting critical thinking about photography by applying theory into your learning and understanding of analysing an artist’s work or specific image.
+This task is about adopting critical thinking about photography by applying theory into practice; interpreting and analysing an artist’s work or specific image.

 Select one of the questions listed below from the book Photography Decoded authored by curator and writer Susan Bright and curator, writer and photo-historian Hedy van Erp.